Aleksander Borgersen

 Aleksander Borgersen (born 24 June 2009) is a Norwegian footballer who plays for Norwegian club Rosenborg.

 Club career

 In July 2025, Borgersen was included in Rosenborgs squad for the first time in the squad to face Banga in the Europa Conference League second qualifying round.

-In September 2025 he made his first team debut in the 3-0 away win in the league at Haugesund, coming on as a substitue in the 89th minute.
+In September 2025 he made his first team debut in the 3-0 away win in the league at Haugesund, coming on as a substitute in the 89th minute.
 In doing so he became the second youngest Rosenborg player ever to feature in a league match at 16 years and 82 days, only beaten by Sverre Nypan.

+Personal life

+Born in Norway, Borgersen is of mixed Norwegian and Korean descent.